-The purpose of the Employment in Businesses (EiB) statistic is to analyze the number of establishments and their employment at the end of November by industries and regions.
+The purpose of the Employment in Businesses (EiB) statistic is to analyze the number of establishments and their employment at the end of November by industries, sectors and municipalities.

 The statistic has been compiled since 1990.
 It replaced the register based workplace statistic, which had been compiled for the period 1980-1989.